-Vizslas are also amazing with kids and love them dearly, which is one of the primary reasons pet owners often choose them and what makes them one of the best dogs for families.
+Vizslas are not one of the best hunting dogs (which is what they're known for), but are also amazing with kids and love them dearly, which is one of the primary reasons pet owners often choose them and what makes them one of the best dogs for families.

 However, these dogs require lots of time, attention, and exercise.
 When their intellectual, social, and physical needs are met, these dogs will make excellent family pets.
 If their family doesn't have enough time for them, these dogs are prone to developing separation anxiety and destructive behaviours.

 A breed that undeservedly earned a bad name is finally beginning to become more popular and understood among dog owners.
 Staffordshire Bull Terriers are one of the best dogs for families because of how little it takes to take care of them.